The religious narcissistic mother is hiding in the church.

 Enemies of the church.

-The reason religion doesn’t work on me is that I am an empath raised by a narcissist.
+The reason religion doesn’t work on me is I’m an empath raised by a narcissist.

 You can’t lie to me for long without me sensing it.